-- (A) "Trade or business" means the unitary business of the taxpayer, part of which is conducted within [this State]. - (B) "To contribute materially" includes, without limitation, "to be used operationally in the taxpayer's trade or business."
+(A) "tTrade or business" means the unitary business of the taxpayer, part of which is conducted within [this State].

+- (B) "To contribute materially" includes, without limitation, "to be used operationally in the taxpayer's trade or business."
 Whether property materially contributes is not determined by reference to the property's value or percentage of use.
 If an item of property materially contributes to the taxpayer's trade or business, the attributes, rights or components of that property are also operationally used in that business.
 However, property that is held for mere financial betterment is not operationally used in the taxpayer's trade or business. - (4) Transactional Test.
 Business Apportionable income includes income arising from transactions and activity in the regular course of the taxpayer's trade or business. - (A) If the transaction or activity is in the regular course of the taxpayer's trade or business, part of which trade or business is conducted within [this State], the resulting income of the transaction or activity is business-apportionable income for [this State].
 Income may be business-apportionable income even though the actual transaction or activity that gives rise to the income does not occur in [this State]. - (B) For a transaction or activity to be in the regular course of the taxpayer's trade or business, the transaction or activity need not be one that frequently occurs in the trade or business.
 Most, but not all, frequently occurring transactions or activities will be in the regular course of that trade or business and will, therefore, satisfy the transactional test.
 It is sufficient to classify a transaction or activity as being in the regular course of a trade or business, if it is reasonable to conclude transactions of that type are customary in the kind of trade or business being conducted or are within the scope of what that kind of trade or business does.
 However, even if a taxpayer frequently or customarily engages in investment activities, if those activities are for the taxpayer's mere financial betterment rather than for the operations of the trade or business, such activities do not satisfy the transactional test.
 The transactional test includes, but is not limited to, income from sales of inventory, property held for sale to customers, and services which are commonly sold by the trade or business.
 The transactional test also includes, but is not limited to, income from the sale of property used in the production of business apportionable income of a kind that is sold and replaced with some regularity, even if replaced less frequently than once a year. - (5) Functional test.
 Business Apportionable income also includes income from tangible and intangible property, if the acquisition, management, employment, development, and or disposition of the property constitute integral parts of is or was related to the operation of the taxpayer's regular trade or business operations.
-"Property" includes any interest in, control over, or use in property (whether the interest is held directly, beneficially, by contract, or otherwise) that materially contributes to the production of business apportionable income.
-"Acquisition" refers to the act of obtaining an interest in property.
-"Management" refers to the oversight, direction, or control (directly or by delegation) of the property for the use or benefit of the trade or business.
-"Employment" refers to "Development" refers to ".
+"Property" includes any interest in, control over, or use in property (whether the interest is held directly, beneficially, by contract, or otherwise) that materially contributes to the production of business apportionable income relates to the operation of the business.
+"Relates to the operation of the trade or business" refers to property that is used to produce apportionable income.
+Property that is related to the operation of the trade or